How To Remove Stains from Butcher Block Countertops

 What You Need

-4. Let sit overnight, then rinse with water: Let the salt-and-lemon paste dry on the stain overnight.
-Rinse with warm water to remove the salt.
+- Let sit overnight, then rinse with water: Let the salt-and-lemon paste dry on the stain overnight.
+Rinse with warm water or wipe with a wet cloth to remove the salt.

-- Mix 1 tablespoon hydrogen peroxide in a cup of warm water.
+- Make the solution: Mix 1 tablespoon hydrogen peroxide in a cup of warm water.

-- Dab onto the stain with cotton swab or cloth: Make sure to completely cover the stain.
+- Apply the solution: Dab the solution onto the stain with cotton ball or cloth.
+Make sure to completely cover the stain.
 Dab again lightly with white vinegar.

 - Wipe with a clean, damp cloth: Wipe the butcher block down with a clean, damp cloth before using.